 - Managing Batches on a Project Level To manage batches on a project level, click the "Show Rebatching by Project" button.
 This will bring up a list of all Part I applications that were verified prior to the Eligibility Deadline.
 From this list, the Approved Vendor can choose to withhold a project from ICC submission, add the project to a new batch, or move the project to an existing batch in the Approved status. - a.
 If the Approved Vendor chooses to withhold a project, the project will not be sent to the ICC.
 To withhold a project from ICC submission, check the box in the "Withhold Project" column for a given project.
 Then click "Submit Rebatching Changes" at the bottom of the dashboard.
 On the next screen, click "Submit Batching Changes" to confirm the change.
 Note that Approved Vendors may make the election to hold back a Part I verified application from submission to the ICC no more than twice for any given project application.
-Once an Approved Vendor elects to withhold a project, it will no longer appear in the list of eligible projects to rebatch for that batching window and will be included in the list of eligible projects to rebatch during the subsequent batching window. - After the second election to hold back an application, that application will be placed into a batch and submitted to the ICC for approval on a rolling basis - b.
+Once an Approved Vendor elects to withhold a project, it will no longer appear in the list of eligible projects to rebatch during the subsequent batching window. - b.
 To create a new batch of projects, select 100 kW or more of projects in the "Add to New Batch" column.
-Once at least 100 kW is elected, the Approved Vendor can click the "Submit Rebatching Changes" button to create a new batch.
+Once at least 100 kW is elected, the Approved Vendor can click the

+"Submit Rebatching Changes" button to create a new batch.
 The new batch will be assigned a unique batch ID for submission to the ICC.
-On the next screen, click "Submit Batching Changes" to confirm the change. - c.
+On the next screen, click "Submit Batching Changes" to confirm the change.

+- c.
 To add an eligible project to an existing batch, select the existing batch ID from the dropdown in the "Move to Different Batch" column.
 Only Batch IDs of Approved Batches will appear in this dropdown menu.
 Click "Submit Rebatching Changes" at the bottom of the dashboard to complete the change.
 On the next screen, click "Submit Batching Changes" to confirm the change. - 2.
 Managing Batches on a Batch Level To manage batches on a batch level, click the "Show Rebatching by Batch" button.
 This will bring up a list of all Approved Batches (batches in which 100% of Part I applications are verified).
 Approved Vendors can use this feature to consolidate existing batches into batches of 100 kW or more.
 To consolidate one batch into another, select the new batch ID in the "Move to Different Batch" column.
 Click "Submit Rebatching Changes" at the bottom of the dashboard to complete the change.
 On the next screen, click "Submit Batching Changes" to confirm the change.